2029 Horticulture - Judging Process

 • Outline how kaitiakitanga and other te ao Māori values are applied across all criteria categories.

-• Demonstrate the governance and management team’s awareness of opportunities to connect with the wider industry (share knowledge, partner for impact, develop strategy, build networks, access support).
+• Demonstrate the governance and management team's awareness of opportunities to connect with the wider industry to share knowledge, partner for impact, develop strategy, build networks and access financial or other tangible support.

 • If there are cultural or historical sites of significance on the whenua, show how they are preserved.